stripe/stripe-node/README.md

   .autoPagingToArray({limit: 10000});
 ```

-### Request latency telemetry
+### Telemetry

-By default, the library sends request latency telemetry to Stripe.
+By default, the library sends request telemetry to Stripe regarding request
+latency and feature usage.
 These
-numbers help Stripe improve the overall latency of its API for all users.
+numbers help Stripe improve the overall latency of its API for all users, and
+improve popular features.

 You can disable this behavior if you prefer: